LorenzoBonasera/OST/README.md

 Please remember to adjust 'maxSize' variable depending on the number of points in the dataset!

-If facing any numerical issues, please adjust 'epsilon' variable to a greater value (suggested: 1e-6).
+When facing any numerical issues, please adjust 'epsilon' variable to a greater value (suggested: 1e-6).

 The main algorithm is contained in training.py "generateModel"